projectgus/rtorgmode/README.md

 *frob=* and *&*.
 Then paste it into a new URL of the form *http://localhost:8000/?frob=* and the exporter will run.

-You have to do this every time you run an export, because rtm2orgmode doesn't save the RTM authentication token.
+You have to do this every time you run an export, because rtorgmode doesn't save the RTM authentication token.

 # License

-rtm2orgmode.py is licensed under the MIT license:
+rtorgmode.py is licensed under the MIT license:

 Copyright (c) 2012, Angus Gratton